We compiled the most important elements in SEO on-page, off-page and technical optimization for you in a simple and understandable SEO checklist.

 Still important is the presentation of the search results (snippets).
 Here you need to carefully fill out the URL, Title, Meta description with the keywords that users are actually searching for.
 How to do this with the popular SEO plugin for WordPress from Yoast, you will learn in the article WordPress SEO with YOAST.

-Rich snippets are search results where additional information is displayed and thus attracts more attention, such as rating stars, event data, recipes with images, products, etc. In order to display this additional information in the search results, Google requires so-called structured data.
+Rich snippets are search results where additional information is displayed and thus attracts more attention, such as rating stars, event data, recipes with images, products, etc. To display this additional information in the search results, Google requires so-called structured data.
 The most commonly used data is schema.org.

 A featured snippet is a highlighted search result that is displayed as the very first response box.
-In order to appear here with the own website, definitions are especially suitable, e.g. answers to questions “what is…” etc..
-Lists can also work well.
+To appear here with the own website, definitions are especially suitable, e.g. answers to questions “what is…” etc. Lists can also work well.

 8. Switch website to the secure internet protocol HTTPS

-Ask your provider for an SSL certificate for your website, many providers offer them free of charge, such as all-inkl.
-There is no way around switching the website from http to https, because Google also prefers these websites and displays http websites in the browser as “not secure”.
+Ask your provider for an SSL certificate for your website, many providers offer them free of charge.
+There is no way around switching the website from HTTP to HTTPS because Google also prefers these websites and displays HTTP websites in the browser as “not secure”.

 If you use Google Analytics and Google Search Console, you will need to change a few settings in both tools after the conversion is complete.

 Then check if the HTTP version of the website is really completely redirected to the HTTPS version.
 Otherwise, there will be “mixed content”, i.e. the URLs are reachable with HTTP and with HTTPS.
 This also often affects uploads like images, so you have to search in the database of WordPress if there are still HTTP entries.
 For this purpose, there are also plugins like Search and Replace.